Penterep/ptelastic/README.md

-   -P   --password    <password>      Set password to authenticate with -F   --file        </path/to/file> File to read if host is vulnerable to CVE-2015-5531 (default /etc/passwd) -di  --dump-index  <index1, ...>   Specify index to dump with data_dump module -df  --dump-field  <field>         Specify fields to dump with data_dump module -o   --out-file    <filename>      Specify the name of the file to store structure/data dump to
+   -P   --password    <password>      Set password to authenticate with -F   --file        </path/to/file> File to read if host is vulnerable to CVE-2015-5531 (default /etc/passwd) -di  --dump-index  <index1, ...>   Specify index to dump with data_dump module -df  --dump-field  <field, ...>    Specify fields to dump with data_dump module -o   --out-file    <filename>      Specify the name of the file to store structure/data dump to